luanccp/datascience-coolabproj/README.md

 #### Linear regression
+It is a approach to modeling the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables).
+I developed a simple Python code with random data, to create a linear regression with Scikit Learn

 #### Natural language processing (NLP)
+This role is, for me, the closest distance between computer languages and humans languages.
+The big challenges are generated and comprehension humans communication.
+##### Spam classification
+I took an old problem, spam messages.
+In this project, I had to work with the Natural Language Tool Kit (NLTK).
+I had a data set with many massages classified as SPAM or HAM.
+First of all, I did data analysis and I realized that the messages format were a problem.
+The messages had punctuation and maybe cause some noise to the results.
+So I remove that punctuation.
+After that, I use stopword from NLTK, and remove then to the meaning easier to get.
+I separated all words and count, and analysis how many times this word show up on a SPAM/HAM massage.
+I used Naive Bayes to classify and do predictions.
+##### Review Classification

 #### Principal Component Analysis (PCA)
 #### Support Vector Machines
 #### Neural Network